Diode modelling: Variation of forward voltage with temperature

 The Shockley diode equation has an exponential of $V_D/(kT/q)$, which would lead one to expect that the forward-voltage increases with temperature.
 In fact, this is generally not the case: as temperature rises, the saturation current $I_S$ rises, and this effect dominates.
 So as the diode becomes hotter, the forward-voltage (for a given current) decreases.

 Here is some detailed experimental data, which shows this for a 1N4005 silicon diode.
 In fact, some silicon diodes are used as temperature sensors; for example, the CY7 series from OMEGA has a forward voltage of 1.02 V in liquid nitrogen (77 K), 0.54 V at room temperature, and 0.29 V at 100 °C.

 In addition, there is a small change of the material parameter bandgap with temperature.
 For LEDs, this bandgap change also shifts their colour: they move towards the blue end of the spectrum when cooled.

-Since the diode forward-voltage drops as its temperature rises, this can lead to thermal runaway in bipolar-transistor circuits (base-emitter junction of a BJT acts as a diode), where a change in bias leads to an increase in power-dissipation, which in turn changes the bias even further.
+Since the diode forward-voltage drops as its temperature rises, this can lead to thermal runaway due to current hogging when paralleled in bipolar-transistor circuits (since the base-emitter junction of a BJT acts as a diode), where a reduction in the base-emitter forward voltage leads to an increase in collector power-dissipation, which in turn reduces the required base-emitter forward voltage even further.